Saturday, September 24, 2016

 This large church was closed but had an interesting

-structure (unfortunately not enhanced by most
+structure (unfortunately not enhanced by some most

 unattractive modern additions)